wolberine/docs/markdown/reference/dash/api.md

 #### Clock.currentDate()

-Returns a formatted date string (yyyy/mm/dd).
+Returns a formatted date string (yyyy/mm/dd), where yyyy is the year, mm is the month and dd is the date.
 If the clock has not beed adjusted, this will be the default Unix time plus the time lapse since the Dash is powered on.

 **Parameters:** None